-I made the batter for these delicious muffins using healthy ingredients like white whole wheat flour, applesauce and honey instead of any sugar.
-Then for the last step I simply added in the pulp I had from the juice I had previously made.
+I made the batter for these delicious muffins using healthy ingredients like white whole wheat flour, applesauce, and honey instead of any sugar.
+Then for the last step, I simply added in the pulp I had from the juice I had previously made.

 Please note you can still make this recipe if you don’t have juice pulp!
 Just substitute another shredded vegetable.
-I suggest carrot but I’m sure many others vegetables and even fruit would work.
+I suggest carrot but I’m sure many other vegetables and even fruit would work.
 If you’d like to make it the flavors I did I would suggest 3/4 cup shredded carrot, 1/4 cup crushed pineapple and 1/2 tablespoon zest of an orange.

 The batter is added to a greased muffin tin and then put in the oven for about 18 minutes.